gradle/gradle/design-docs/tooling-api-improvements.md

 Use futures to represent the existing asynchronous behaviour:

-1. Change internal class `BlockingResultHandler` to implement `BuildInvocation` and reuse this type to implement the futures.
+1. Change internal class `BlockingResultHandler` to implement `BuildFuture` and reuse this type to implement the futures.
 2. Implementation should discard handlers once they have been notified, so they can be garbage collected.

 Push asynchronous execution down to the provider: